New Resident At Group Home Arrested For Trying To Kill A Cat And Assaulting Landlord's Wife

 They pooled their money to pay for his medical needs.
 They didn't have enough proof to report the newcomer to the police.

-OP keep a broken broomstick from then on to let the woman know not to go near Smokey.
+OP kept a broken broomstick from then on to let the woman know not to go near Smokey.
 Eventually, the woman was arrested and kicked out of the group home for throwing a rock at their landlord's wife.

 Group homes often serve as microcosms of society, revealing how interpersonal relationships can influence behavior.
-According to social psychology research, group dynamics can significantly impact individual actions, sometimes leading to conformity or aggression.

 Understanding these triggers can aid staff in developing strategies to de-escalate conflicts and promote a safer living environment.